jupyter-server/jupyter_releaser/docs/source/get_started/making_first_release.md

 ## Draft Changelog

 - Go to the "Actions" tab in your fork of `jupyter_releaser`
-- Select the "Draft Changelog" workflow on the left
+- Select the "Step 1: Draft Changelog" workflow on the left
 - Click on the "Run workflow" dropdown button on the right
 - Fill in the appropriate parameters